 At one point I asked Mom if she could spell the word “box.”
 B-O-X she said, pretty as you please.
 The irony of my choice of words comes back to haunt me now.

 We spent the better part of the hour and half we were together that day in silence.
 The dystonia got the better of us.

-“I’m going to put this blanket in your room Mom,” I said when I took her back up to the second and left her one of the caregivers.
+“I’m going to put this blanket in your room Mom,” I said when I took her back up to the second floor and left her with one of the caregivers.

 “Bye,” I called over my shoulder as I walked down the hall toward her room.

 “Bye,” Mom said softly.